cdsittampalam/documentation/docs/Invite Trusted Parties.md

 ---
 id: Invite Trusted Parties
 ---
-As the account owner, you can invite users as trusted parties, allowing you to build your Qredo network.
+As the account owner, you can invite users as trusted parties, allowing you to build your Qredo Network.
 A trusted party can send and receive money, and/or approve and reject as a nominated custodian.

-You can invite a user to be a trusted party from within the Qredo network, or from outside of Qredo.
-Users from within the Qredo network can be an account owner, or a counterparty to another account owner.
+You can invite a user to be a trusted party from within the Qredo Network, or from outside of Qredo.
+Users from within the Qredo Network can be an account owner, or a counterparty to another account owner.
 When choosing a party externally, you can invite them via LinkedIn, Telegram or WhatsApp.

-When you send an invite through the Qredo network, users can approve or reject the invitation on their phone.
+When you send an invite through the Qredo Network, users can approve or reject the invitation on their phone.

 You invite a counterparty from the Trusted Network screen on the browser desktop app.
 The Trusted Network screen also lets you manage accepted invitations, and those that are still pending.